Riptide (Vance Joy song): Description

-Music video

 A music video to accompany the release of "Riptide" was first released onto YouTube on 2 April 2013, at a total length of three minutes and twenty-five seconds.
 The video, directed by Dimitri Basil and co-directed by Laura Gorun, artistically depicts the song word for word.
 It was nominated for Best Video at the ARIA Music Awards of 2013.

-Critical reception

-Hannah Gilchrist of the Red Magazine says "...it feels like you should be sitting on a California beach drinking a bottle of beer while your friends frolic in the waves – no surprise it's inspired by the tracks of the 70s."
+Vance Joy performed "Riptide" at the ARIA Music Awards of 2013 in Star Event Centre.
+Quentin Alexander performed "Riptide" on the season 14 finale of American Idol on 13 May 2015.

+The song has had enduring success in the charts and on digital platforms with over two billion plays on Spotify alone (at December 2023), being the most played Australian song of 2023.
+A representative for Vance Joy described the song's ongoing popularity having no particular catalyst and said "while the song is up 46 per cent compared to last year, they stress that there is no one TikTok video, pop culture moment or playlist responsible for the song gaining considerable momentum.
+Instead, the song has become ubiquitous across platforms over the last decade."